dominique-mueller/create-react-app-typescript-web-worker-setup/README.md

 ## How to use Web Workers in a TypeScript React app

 This project is an example React application that uses Web Workers.
-You can clone it and play around with it (see [Commands](#commands)).
+You can clone it and play around with it (see **[Commands](#commands)**).
-The following sub-chapters explain how to setup Web Worker support in a `create-react-app` project, and how to use Web Workers in your appm both in a vanilla approach and using **[Comlink](https://github.com/GoogleChromeLabs/comlink)**.
+The following sub-chapters explain how to setup Web Worker support in a `create-react-app` project, and how to use Web Workers in your app - both vanilla and using **[Comlink](https://github.com/GoogleChromeLabs/comlink)**.

 <br>